A DIVORCÉE DETERMINED TO GET THE BODY SHE WANTS.

 Will Marilyn succumb to the shadowy power that hungers for much more than her extra curves, or will it be the spa treatments that prove fatal?

-DietVale will be out in the first half of 2020.
+DietVale will be out in the second half of 2020.
 Subscribe to my newsletter today and be one of the first to know when it's released.

 Dammit, I can already see my epitaph.
 There’ll be no ‘quietly in her sleep’ chiselled into the slab of marble sitting above my head; ‘death by Spandex’ would be listed as the cause.
 Heavens to Betsy, I’ve owned wet suits that were less depilatory in their treatment of my lady bits.